Frobenius morphisms and stability conditions: -stability for bounded derived categories

-where the vertical maps are the canonical local homeomorphism in Theorem~\ref{thm:B1}, sending a stability condition to its central charge. \end{corollary} \begin{proof} Clearly, the map $\iota_Q$ is a locally well-defined and \cite[(3.?)]{Q} implies that we can glue them together as required. \end{proof}
+where the vertical maps send a stability condition to its central charge. \end{corollary} \begin{proof} By Definition \ref{def:fstab stability conditions}, an $F$-stable stability condition $(\h, Z)$ satisfies $Z(F(M))=Z(M)$, so $Z^F$ is well-defined.
+Thus we have the inclusion $\tau_Q$ and the canonical commutative diagram \eqref{eq:commdia}. \end{proof}